Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- BA in Business Administration, XYZ University, Graduated May 2021.
+- A Bachelor’s Degree in Management, XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis and Consumer Behavior
+- Relevant courses: Market Research, Data Analysis, Consumer Behavior

 Experience: